mdeous/plasmid/README.md

 ### Example (IdP-initiated)

-* Follow the steps described in the [SP-initiated example](#example-sp-initiated) above, and then log into the service provider using the SP-initiated flow in order to create a session in plasmid. (this is needed as a workaround to a bug with sp-initiated flow in the underlying SAML library)
+* Follow the steps described in the [SP-initiated example](#example-sp-initiated) above, and then log into the service provider using the SP-initiated flow in order to create a session in plasmid (this is needed as a workaround to a bug with sp-initiated flow in the underlying SAML library)
 * Create a new link in plasmid for the service provider